 Family Yoga - how to enjoy yoga with your kids

 After seeing hundreds of children transform their lives through yoga & mindfulness, my hope is that more and more children (and their parents) start discovering benefits of yoga & mindfulness.
 In my past blogs, I’ve talked about 10 benefits of yoga for children and also 5 fun yoga poses for kids.
 (Scroll down to the bottom of the page if you missed these topics) Today I will be sharing 3 tips to enjoy yoga with your kids in the comfort of your own home.
 Find some space, roll out your mat and get ready for some family yoga time!

 1. Keep it short and sweet

 As we’re all aware, young children have a short attention span.
 Our main interest in sharing yoga with children when they are new is to get them to be curious and interested.
 So, start with short and simple practice of 5 to 10 minutes.
 Even doing one or two poses together would be great if your little one is young and new to yoga.
-If they enjoy it, you can always do more and gradually increase the practice length to around 20 minutes.
+If they enjoy it, you can always do more and gradually increase the practice length to around 20 minutes or longer.
 If they don’t show interest, don’t force it but try again at a different time.

 Try to make body contact with them while staying in each pose.
 In my class, we do a lot of partner and group poses to encourage physical contact and connection.
 You can join hands in tree pose, you can join backs as you sit in meditation.
 Make eye contact wherever possible.
 Give them your full attention.
-This is the opportunity to have some quality time with your kids while having digital devices turned off!
+This is the opportunity to have some quality time with your kids!

 Pose of the day - Partner Tree pose